aeternity/protocol/GOSSIP.md

 # Gossip

-As explained in the [Sync](SYNC.md) document, any block chain implementation needs communication with peers in order to be truly useful.
+As explained in the [Sync](SYNC.md) document, any blockchain implementation needs communication with peers in order to be truly useful.
 Apart from the lower level details described in that document, there is the additional dimension of how peers are selected for communication, how connections to those peers are